Naming

 Share your short list with your stakeholders.
 Be clear about who’s making the decision and who’s providing input.

-Use your decision criteria to build a clear, strategic rationale for each name.
+Use your decision criteria to build a clear, strategic rationale for each name; an AI tool can support you in this process, but it can’t fully replace your knowledge and experience.
 Consider the advantages and disadvantages, and have alternatives ready.
 Test names to make sure they sound right grammatically and work in both copy and conversation.
 Put yourself in the shoes of the people who will use the name most often.
 Remember that the Morningstar prefix cannot be a part of the name.
 If a name doesn’t work without it, it isn’t the right fit.

 Once you align internally, consider sharing the top candidates with a few trusted clients to gather candid feedback.
 Come prepared with your rationale—while initial reactions are helpful, they’re subjective.
 A name shouldn’t require explanation, but people should understand the intent behind it.
 Contact your business unit's design leader for help with getting customer feedback.